astronomer/airflow-guides/guides/airflow-datasets.md

 ![DAG Dependencies View](https://assets2.astronomer.io/main/guides/data-driven-scheduling/dag_dependencies.png)

-## Example Implementation
+## Example implementation

 In this section we'll show how datasets and data-driven scheduling can help with a classic ML Ops use case.
 We assume that two teams are responsible for DAGs that provide data, train a model, and publish the results.

-In this example, a data engineering team has a DAG that publishes data to S3.
+In this example, a data engineering team has a DAG that sends data to an S3 bucket.
 Then a data science team has another DAG that uses that data to train a Sagemaker model and publish the results to Redshift.

-Using datasets, the data science team can schedule their DAG to run only when the data engineering team's data has completed publishing the data, ensuring that only the most recent data is used in the model.
+Using datasets, the data science team can schedule their DAG to run only when the data engineering team's DAG has completed sending the data to the S3 bucket, ensuring that only the most recent data is used in the model.

 The data engineering team's DAG looks like this: